infobloxopen/terraform-provider-bloxone/docs/resources/ipam_address.md

 ### Read-Only

+- `compartment_id` (String) The compartment associated with the object.
+If no compartment is associated with the object, the value defaults to empty.
 - `created_at` (String) Time when the object has been created.
 - `dhcp_info` (Attributes) (see [below for nested schema](#nestedatt--dhcp_info))
 - `disable_dhcp` (Boolean) Read only.
 Represent the value of the same field in the associated _dhcp/fixed_address_ object.